 As I’ve practiced customer development and product management at venture-backed companies like KISSmetrics, Backupify and oneforty, as well as my own startups Lighthouse and Greenhorn Connect, I’ve found there’s been a lot more talk than action in the field; too many people say they’re lean but don’t actually practice it.
 I believe much of that is due to too much talk about theory and too little on how to actually do it.

 I hope this page can help you understand exactly what to do with explicit examples and anecdotes.

-I’m writing a book on Building Customer Driven Products.
+I’m writing an e-book on Building Customer Driven Products.

 Keys to Getting Started being Customer Driven:

 How to Structure (and get the most out of) Customer Development Interviews

 – If you have any questions about how to actually conduct a customer development interview and what to ask, this is a post that will help you immensely.
 The post is loaded with example questions, a good structure to follow and key pitfalls to avoid that I’ve learned in doing hundreds of interviews.

 I also have given this as a presentation, most recently at Lean Startup Machine San Francisco in December 2013: